There ain’t nothin’ like a Dame Elizabeth Taylor performance with a Sir Michael Caine…

 Let’s go back to the swinging seventies with X, Y and Zee (1972) (also known as Zee & Co) starring the lovely Elizabeth Taylor, Michael Caine and Susannah York.
 I’d seen the trailer for this movie and then added it to the to watch pile.
 I was intrigued by the casting of Caine’s character at the centre of a love triangle.
 This with a glamorous looking Elizabeth Taylor as his wife and Seventies British totty Susannah York as his mistress.

-I then received a personal invite from Crystal to join her Elizabeth Taylor blogathon, so instead of plonking for my choice that could have been of Father of the Bride (1950), I decided on this movie.
-The former choice would have followed up my review last year of the film’s sequel..
-Fathers Little Dividend (1951).
-But the latter swung it easily, with Caine as her leading man.
+I then received a personal invite from Crystal to join her Elizabeth Taylor blogathon, so instead of plonking for Father of the Bride (1950), I decided on this movie.
+The former film would have followed up my review last year of the film’s sequel… Father’s Little Dividend (1951).
+But the latter film swung it easily, with Caine as her leading man.

 bad the guilty pleasures, such as The Swarm (1978) and The Hand (1981).
 In fact, I love Caine so much that I’m holding a blogathon celebrating his illustrious career with all things and films this March.
 So in a wee shameless plug, CLICK HERE for more details.